RAID Rebuild - Everything You Need To Know

 second, the estimated RAID reconstruction time for a 450 GB hard drive is 2.5 hours, and 600 GB for 3.8 hours.

 Lastly, for SATA type drives with 7,200 revolutions per

-Errors in this kind of operations can be avoided, only if users are well aware of the common mistakes that they should avoid to prevent data loss.
-Here are the most common errors that users should know about:
+Errors with RAID reconstruction can be avoided, only if users are well aware of the common mistakes that they should avoid to prevent loss of data.

 Misconfigurations must be avoided in rebuild parity to ensure a smooth operation in one’s system.
 Avoiding these things will ensure that one’s system can run in a desired manner.